 There is a regular bus and train service, which will bring you into Ely.
-The train station is located about 10 minutes walk from Ely Country Park.
-There are bus stops on Lisle Lane and Prickwillow Road which are both 2 minutes walk from the Country Park.
+The train station is located about ten minutes walk from Ely Country Park.
+There are bus stops on Lisle Lane and Prickwillow Road which are both two minutes walk from the Country Park.

 Travelling to Ely via car:

 The main routes into Ely are via the A10 and A142.
 There are several car parks available in Ely, all of which are free, and have been awarded the Park Mark Safer Parking status.
 The Country Park has a dedicated free car park (known as Fishermans Car Park), which has disabled parking provision available.

 The Park is easily accessible by bicycle and is part of the cycle network.